wife & mommy..coffee drinker..book lover..home educator..Whovian..recovering paralegal..knitter…classical conversations groupie

 I married my high school sweetheart and we’ve been happily married for more years than I was single <gasp>!
 I’m still utterly and completely smitten and wouldn’t trade a minute – even the bad and the ugly.

 We are an accidental homeschool family.
 I never suspected we’d be on this journey.
 As I look back on the past 12 years I’m still astonished that this was our path.
 I’m thankful for the opportunity.
 I always wanted to be a teacher, but my parents thought college was a waste of time.
 God has certainly blessed me with the pleasure of teaching my own children.
 We are members of the local Classical Conversations Community.
-I’ve been infected with the CC bug and I’m quite a CC nerd – I can use all the acronyms: CC, CCEMA, CCMM, IEW, F/E, EEL, CHA, CHAB, CHAI, CHAII, CHAIII, CHAIV, SM, PM, AM – you get the idea.
-I’ve read The Core about five times now.
-Each time I learned something new.
+I’ve been infected with the CC bug and I’m quite a CC nerd – I can use all the acronyms: CC, CCEMA, CCMM, IEW, F/E, EEL, LTW, CHA, CHB, CHI, CHII, CHIII, CHIV, SR, AR, – you get the idea.
+I’ve read The Core about five times now and The Conversation twice, so far.
+Each time I’ve learned something new.
 I also love that their mission is to come alongside parents and help them teach their children and to help redeem the education of two generations at once.
-I also tutor Foundations in our community and I love it!
-I’m thrilled and humbled by the opportunity to be part of such a wonderful community, both locally and worlwide.
+I’ve also tutored Foundations and Essentials in our community and I’ve loved it!
+I’m thrilled and humbled by the opportunity to be part of such a wonderful community, both locally and worldwide.
+Since my son graduated from our F/E community this year and we are taking the plunge into Challenge A next year, I have graduated myself out of tutoring Essentials :(.

 I love to read.
-There is nothing better than a cup of coffee in hand and a big book on my lap – except a snuggle from certain children, of course.
+There is nothing better than a cup of coffee in hand and a big book on my lap – except a snuggles from certain children, of course.
 Currently, I try to keep about three to four books going in different genres.
 My four commonplace books are organized into those genres: Education/Parenting, School Readings, Spiritual/Personal and Free Reading.
 My favorite category is Free Reading.
-On my book table right now I have The Peacemaker by Ken Sande, The Core by Leigh Bortins, The Bird Artist by Howard Norman and some Read Alouds which include The Long Winter by Laura Ingalls Wilder, Blue Birds by Caroline Starr Rose and Ember by Jeanne DuProe.
-Andrew Kern of The Circe Institute asks who says we can only read one book at a time?
-I say, who indeed?
+On my book table right now I have The Courage to Grow by Laura Sandefer, The Conversation by Leigh Bortins, and Welcome to the Monkey House by Kurt Vonnegut.
+Andrew Kern of The Circe Institute asks, “Who says we can only read one book at a time?”, and, I say, who indeed?
 If I can keep the plot lines of different TV shows in my head and recall them when I sit down to watch, I certainly can keep different books in my head and recall the theme/storyline when I crack them open.

 I’m also a Whovian come lately.
 We started watching Dr. Who on Netflix in 2009.
 We have laughed and cried and been scared silly through Christopher Eccleston (fantastic!), David Tennant (brilliant!) and Matt Smith (cool!).